DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

 ![Example of a blessing token](./iron_blessing.jpg)

 Blessing tokens can be gained during the dungeon and are placed with your player face down so that you do not know what is on the other side.
 During combat you can discard a blessing token to reroll a single combat roll.
 But if you keep tokens until you reach the boss, you can flip the tokens over and gain their effects.
 This can be healing, additional energy or removing poison.
+I found the healing from these very important, especially if I got unluckly with health potions from the merchant and potion deck.

 ![Stacks of each enemy type I killed during the game](./iron_count_enemies.jpg)